Panel regression for the GDP of the Central and Eastern European countries using time-varying coefficients

 Seeking to evaluate the accuracy of the linear regression with time-varying coefficients method for our investigation, we compare three time series as defined in equations \eqref{Eq:GDPData}, \eqref{Eq:GDPRegr}, \eqref{Eq:GDPRefrFull}, see three sub-figures for the Baltic countries in Fig. \ref{fig4}.
 Errors accumulate slightly in the case of Latvia, but regression for Estonia and Lithuania yields a very accurate replication of the empirical economic growth series.
 For the other CEE countries, the time series behave similarly; we will provide more information in the following table.

 The primary purpose of this research is to evaluate the contribution of seven factors to economic growth.
 We calculate component contributions using Eq. \eqref{Eq:components2}; see the results for the Baltic countries in Fig. \ref{fig5}.
 From a macroeconomic perspective, prices are the primary driver of economic growth.
 The role of prices is consistent with the Penn effect.
-The primary opposing force of economic growth is the achieved level of economic development, which is consistent with neoclassical and other economic growth models.
+The primary opposing force to economic growth is the level of economic development achieved, consistent with neoclassical and other economic growth models.
 The contribution of other factors is considerably lower; nevertheless, foreign direct investment is one of the main forces of growth for all the countries considered.
 The positive contribution of trade is considerable as well, but can be comparable to capital formation.
 The role of Centr.
-Government debt fluctuates from negative to positive and is probably more related to the government's economic policy.
+Government debt fluctuates between negative and positive values and is probably more closely related to the government's economic policy.